Contributing to Tremor¶

 Please make pull requests against the

 Tremor follows a no merge policy, meaning, when you encounter merge conflicts you are expected to always rebase instead of merge.
-E.g. always use rebase when bringing the latest changes from the master branch to your feature branch.
+E.g. always use rebase when bringing the latest changes from the main branch to your feature branch.
 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

 GitHub allows closing issues using keywords.
 This feature should be used to keep the issue tracker tidy.
 However, it is generally preferred to put the "closes #123" text in the PR description rather than the issue commit; particularly during rebasing, citing the issue number in the commit can "spam" the issue in question.